 Companies expanding to South Africa will need to spend a good bit of time setting up their South Africa payroll.
 The entire process can take anywhere from two to six months.
 Foreign nationals will need at least 2.5 million ZAR to invest in the business.
 They will then need to register for a variety of taxes and file with the registrar’s office.

 Before you hire employees, the law requires you to draft a written employment contract that includes certain entitlement and termination terms.
 Employers need to give employees notice of termination, which ranges anywhere from one week to four weeks depending on the employee’s time of service.
 Severance pay is also required based on the reason for termination.

-South Africa Payroll Processing Company
+Payroll Processing Company in South Africa

 When you need South Africa payroll outsourcing services, turn to Globalization Partners.
 Contact us today to learn more.